Sam Parsons (runner)

-Sam Parsons (born June 18, 1994 in Wilmington, Delaware) is a German-American distance runner.
-He competes in events ranging from the 1500 meters to the 10,000 meters.
-He attended Tatnall School of Wilmington, Delaware and later competed on the collegiate level at North Carolina State University.
+Sam Parsons (born June 18, 1994) is a German-American long-distance runner.
+He attended the Tatnall School of Wilmington, Delaware and later competed on the collegiate level at North Carolina State University.
+In 2019, he gained German citizenship and has since represented the country at the 2019, 2022, and 2023 World Athletics Championships.

-Career
+Athletics career

 High school

-Parsons was coached by Patrick Castagno and competed in running all 12 seasons.
-Parsons raced a personal best of 1:58 in the 800 meters, 4:12 in the Mile, 9:00 in the 3200 meters, and 14:47 in 5000 meters at New Balance Indoor Nationals.
+Parsons was coached by Patrick Castagno and competed in cross country or track and field all 12 seasons.
+Parsons raced a personal best of 1:58 in the 800 meters, 4:12 in the mile, 9:00 in the 3200 meters, and 14:47 in the 5000 meters at New Balance Indoor Nationals.
 Parsons also individually qualified for Nike Cross Nationals as a senior.
-Parsons led his team to multiple state championships including winning all races in a single season in 2012 by winning the Cross Country, Indoor track, and Outdoor track state championships.
+Parsons led his team to multiple state championships, including going undefeated during the 2012 season by winning the cross country, indoor track, and outdoor track Delaware state championships for the Tatnall School.

 College

 Parsons ran for Rollie Geiger at North Carolina State.
 He achieved personal bests of 3:44 in the 1500 meters, 13:52 in the 5000 meters, and 28:43 in the 10,000 meters.
 In cross country, Parsons was a four-time participant at the NCAA Cross Country Championship placing as high as 51st during his final cross country season at the 2016 NCAA Men's Division I Cross Country Championships with a time of 30:33 for 10,000 meters.